thosgood/this-weeks-finds/markdown/51-100/week098.md

 black hole, calculations seem to show that the area of the event horizon always increases by at least 4S!

-So far nothing I\'ve said is related to full-fledged quantum gravity, because in the semiclassical arguments one is still working in the approximation where the gravitational field is treated classically.
+So far nothing I've said is related to full-fledged quantum gravity, because in the semiclassical arguments one is still working in the approximation where the gravitational field is treated classically.
 An interesting test of any theory of quantum gravity is whether can use it to derive S = A/4.
-In a subject with no real experimental evidence, this is the closest we have to an \"experimental result\" that our theory should predict.
+In a subject with no real experimental evidence, this is the closest we have to an "experimental result" that our theory should predict.

 Recently the string theorists have done some calculations claiming to